 For an overview of the SVT and price trends over time see our chart on the Retail price comparison by company and tariff type.

 Relevance and further information

-Our data shows SVTs are usually more expensive than other deals available in the market.
-As of April 2017 around 18 million domestic energy accounts (14 million paying by non-prepayment methods) are on SVTs.
-These customers are potentially missing out on significant savings on their bills compared to cheaper tariffs from their existing or another supplier.
+Our data shows default tariffs are usually more expensive than other deals available in the market.
+Customers on default tariffs are potentially missing out on significant savings on their bills compared to cheaper tariffs from their existing or another supplier.

 For previous updates, please see our page here.

 - We calculate the bill values associated with the different tariff types using a ‘typical medium domestic consumer’.
 As of October 2017, typical consumption values for a medium consumer are 12,000kWh/year for gas and 3,100kWh/year for electricity (profile class 1).
 All tariffs shown in the chart are for a dual fuel, direct debit customer.

 - We use weekly prices across the quarter prior to publication to calculate the average SVT price.
 We take the price data for each Monday of every week in the analysed period.
 The source is Energyhelpline for SVT and cheapest tariffs, while fixed term default tariffs are sourced from suppliers.
 SVT prices in this chart always refer to paper billing prices.